human-conditions/yodrew.github.io-original/_pages/plan.md

 ![conic](/img/plan/image/conic.png)

-- [zoom in](/img/plan/image/conic.png) or <a href="https://darkroomretreat.com/img/plan/image/conic.png" download>download</a>
+- <a href="https://darkroomretreat.com/img/plan/image/conic.png" download>download to zoom in</a>
 - download <a href="https://darkroomretreat.com/img/plan/source/conic.svg" download>svg source file</a> for editing with [Inkscape](https://inkscape.org).

-The following photo shows a small conic hut (3000 wide x 2400 high) that I built in 2008.
-It gives a general idea of the shape and construction method.
-The roof pitch is steeper than in the drawing.

 ![photo: conic hut](/img/photo/conic-hut.jpg)

+I built this small short conic hut (~3m diameter x 2.5m high) in 2008.
+It shows the shape and construction method.
+Its roof's pitch is steeper than in the drawing.

 #### budget